feconroses/Linux-Server-Configuration/README.md

 ## Selecting a server host

-Tried Amazon Lightsail out of curiosity but it didn't seem as intuitive as I would have expected.
-So, I preferred to use Digital Ocean which I was already familiar with and had a droplet running for my [blog](https://growthandtraction.com/) that I set up with [Ghost](https://github.com/TryGhost/Ghost).
+Tried Amazon Lightsail but it didn't seem as intuitive as I would have expected.
+So, I preferred to use Digital Ocean which I was already familiar with.

 ## Setting up the server